BROOKELAB/Influenza-virus-DI-identification-pipeline/tutorial/Tutorial.md

 - Total paired reads in 6E: 505,962  Read length between 35-250
 - Total paired read in 11E: 434,035  Read length between 35-250

-They are available for download from:  (some-data-hosting-place/testdata/raw-seq)
+They are FOUR files in total and are available for download from:  (some-data-hosting-place/testdata/raw-seq)

 Create a folder called *data/raw-seq* and copy these fastq files to that folder